Color guard waving multicolored flags on stadium field with marching band in blue uniforms

 ASUCD

-ASUCD is UC Davis’ student government.
+ASUCD is the UC Davis student government.
 It provides programs and services to students based on four pillars: basic services, media, advocacy, and social.
-Visit the ASUCD webpage for opportunities to get involved.
-Within ASUCD is the Office of the International Student Representative, which is responsible for advocating for initiatives on campus that will improve the awareness, understanding, and advocacy of issues relating to international students on the UC Davis campus.
+Within ASUCD is the Office of the International Student Representative, which advocates for initiatives on campus that improve awareness, understanding and advocacy for issues affecting international students at UC Davis.

 Find student organizations and clubs, and discover a community of support and friendship.
 The UC Davis Center for Student Involvement (CSI) empowers students to get involved and develop a sense of belonging while discovering their passion.
 Find student organizations that share your interests (or discover new interests) and learn about their events.
-Find an organization and get involved.
+Find a student organization or club and get involved.

 Campus Recreation

 Campus Recreation staff help keep you fit in body and mind wherever you are.
-Check out upcoming events, both virtual and on campus, that will help connect you to other Aggies!
+Check out upcoming Campus Recreation events, both virtual and on campus, that will help connect you to other Aggies!

-The Center for Leadership Learning Leadership Essentials Workshop Series (LEWS) is an opportunity to strengthen your leadership skills and knowledge and build peer and mentor connections.
-Open and free of charge to all undergraduate students, LEWS workshops are held throughout the quarter.
-Visit their upcoming events page for the most up-to-date information.
+The Center for Leadership Learning Leadership Essentials Workshop Series is an opportunity to strengthen your leadership skills and knowledge and build peer and mentor connections.
+Open and free of charge to all undergraduate students, workshops are held throughout the quarter.
+Visit the CLL upcoming events page for the most up-to-date information.

 Campus Community Book Project